You see some unexpected things when cycling through foreign lands.

 I have not had many ice-creams on this trip, but today I was determined and so set off without putting the gloves on as I was expecting to stop.

 It wasn’t until I did stop that I discovered one of the gloves was no longer with me.

 It was a bit weird cycling with only one glove, so when I came across one of the elevated baskets I knew it was my chance.

-My lodgings in Arnhem were a Gaudi themed houseboat on the Nederrijn.
+Tonight my overnight stay in Arnhem is in a Gaudi themed houseboat on the Nederrijn.

 The Rhine splits into a delta around the German border, with the most northerly stream running through Arnhem.

-It turned out I was staying on the official EV15 route that I should have followed through Arnhem when I cycled the Rhine in 2012 (instead I’d followed the southerly branch through Nijmegen).
+It turned out I was staying on the official EV15 route that I should have followed through Arnhem when I cycled the Rhine in 2012 (but instead I had followed the southerly branch through Nijmegen).